ZaMaZaN4iK/llvm-project-clang-format/llvm/docs/Phabricator.rst

 You can learn more about how to use arc to interact with Phabricator in the `Arcanist User Guide`_.

-.. _phabricator-request-review-web:

 Requesting a review via the web interface
 -----------------------------------------

 The tool to create and review patches in Phabricator is called *Differential*.

-Note that you can upload patches created through git.
+Note that you can upload patches created through various diff tools, including git and svn.
 To make reviews easier, please always include **as much context as possible** with your diff!
 Don't worry, Phabricator will automatically send a diff with a smaller context in the review email, but having the full file in the web interface will help the reviewer understand your code.